tuist/tuist/.github/PULL_REQUEST_TEMPLATE.md

 > Describe here the purpose of your PR.

+### How to test the changes locally 🧐

+> Include a set of steps for the reviewer to test the changes locally.

 ### Checklist ✅

 - [ ] The code architecture and patterns are consistent with the rest of the codebase.